-10. Closure of the office or workplace or residential setting and other actions if staff, members of the public or residents are undergoing COVID-19 testing and they have been in the office, workplace or residential setting
+9. Closure of the office / workplace / residential setting and other actions if staff, members of the public or residents are undergoing COVID-19 testing and they have been in the office / workplace / residential setting

-No restrictions or special control measures are required in these settings while a member of staff or resident is waiting for laboratory test results for COVID19.
+No restrictions or special control measures are required in these settings while a member of staff/resident is waiting for laboratory test results for COVID19.
 In particular, there is no need to close or send staff home at this point.
 As a precautionary measure, the NHS are currently testing a very large number of people who have travelled back from affected countries, the vast majority of whom test negative.
 Therefore, until the outcome of test results is known there is no action that needs to be taken.